 The saying goes “one cat just leads to another”.
 According to our latest survey, this holds true for the cat lovers visiting these pages.
-Apparently, over 70% of you have more than one cat and about 40% have three or more cats.
+Apparently, over 70 percent of you have more than one cat and about 40 percent have three or more cats.

 - Introduce the cats properly (see our article about introducing cats).

 - Create the right environment for them to live together.

 - Deal with their confrontations in an appropriate manner.

 The focus of this article is on the second item: how to set the stage so that your cats can live together with the minimum amount of friction.

 Setting the Expectations for Life in a Multi-Cat Household

 Before we address the issue of resource allocation — let’s put things in perspective.
 When you have more than one cat, you will probably witness an occasional cat spat from time to time.
 Our aim is not to prevent cat confrontations altogether, but rather decrease the frequency and the intensity of hostilities so that the cats enjoy a better quality of life.